PetrAPConsulting/image2md/README.md

    - Try using `python3` instead of `python`

 ### Still Having Problems?
+First, try your good friend ChatGPT, Claude or Gemini.
+All three of them are able to help you if you give them occured errors.
-Create an issue in this repository with:
+Or create an issue in this repository with:
 - The error message you're seeing
 - Your operating system
 - Steps you've tried